Marcusw1/Node-Queue/README.md

 # template-class
-implementing a template node and queue
+This is a basic implementation of a template node and queue class.